Composition of the Board

 Angelman Syndrome Ireland was founded in 2011 by two parents Sara Hetherington and Sarah Roarty.

-The current day to day running of the charity is overseen by Thomas Kennedy, Crystal McLoughlin and Anna Walsh, who are parents to young children with Angelman Syndrome.
-We are backed and supported by a voluntary advisory board, recognised in their respective fields of neurodevelopment, paediatrics, clinical trials and finance and charity governance.
+The current day to day running of the charity is overseen by Crystal McLoughlin and Anna Walsh, who are parents to young children with Angelman Syndrome.
+We are backed and supported by a voluntary advisory board, recognised in their respective fields of paediatrics, clinical trials and finance and charity governance.

 • Dr. Kevin Dunne, Consultant Paediatrician